 SEFARI, the Scottish Environment, Food and Agriculture Research Institutes, is a consortium of six globally renowned research institutes.
 As SEFARI, these institutes deliver the Scottish Government funded Strategic Research Programme (SRP), which addresses key mid to longer-term challenges for Scotland’s environment, agriculture, land use, food and rural communities.

 SEFARI are partners in the wider Scottish Government funded Strategic Research Portfolio.
-This Portfolio investment is worth £250 million over 2016-2021 and is one of the largest for agri-environment research in the UK and represents a globally distinct investment in and capability for multidisciplinary and interdisciplinary research.
+This Portfolio investment is worth around £250 million over 2022-2027 and is one of the largest for agri-environment research in the UK and represents a globally distinct investment in and capability for multidisciplinary and interdisciplinary research.

 SEFARI and the Strategic Research Programme is one of several partners delivering to and areas of investment in this Portfolio.
 The newest partner is the SEFARI Gateway - the knowledge exchange and impact hub for SEFARI.
 It works to improve the flow of research, knowledge and expertise to and from policy, industry and the public - to provide multiple benefits and impacts.

 SEFARI and the Gateway collaborate with other partners including the Centres of Expertise, who work at the interface between policy and research, and deliver shorter, more policy-responsive work on issues related to climate, water, animal disease outbreaks and plant health.

 The Portfolio also underpins Scotland’s research infrastructure, supports the investment in the next generation of scientists, and helps generate new partnerships with stakeholders across Scotland, UK and the world.
 This ensures the greatest possible impact of Scotland's research and expertise within the UK and further afield.
 You can find more information about each of these below while our annual reports can be found here.